Blackmamoth/sshsync/README.md

 ## Configuration 🔧

 > sshsync stores its configuration in a YAML file located at `~/.config/sshsync/config.yaml`.
 It uses your existing SSH configuration from `~/.ssh/config` for host connection details and stores only group information in its own config file.
 Before running other commands, it's recommended to run `sshsync sync` to assign hosts to groups for easier targeting.
+>
+> **Note about hosts**: sshsync uses the SSH alias (the `Host` directive) from your `~/.ssh/config` file, not the actual hostname.
+This means when you specify a host in any sshsync command, you're referring to the SSH alias that you've defined in your SSH config.

 ### Configuration File Structure